 If you are living in one of the University managed halls of residence then that would be a good choice.
 The £300 will be taken off your 2nd instalment either January (September starter) or April (January starter).

 If you are commuting to university then the £300 towards travel costs may be the best option but you need to make sure that you can use it.
 You can only use it within the West Midlands Travel Network and don't forget that if you choose the travel costs option but it turns out where you live is not within that area you will not then be able to change it.

-Alternatively, if neither of the above options will work for you, you can choose to either have £300 of printer credit which will stay in your account until its spent or until you complete your studies, or you can donate it to the University's hardship fund, the Dennis Turner Opportunity Fund.
+Alternatively, if neither of the above options will work for you, you can choose to either have £300 of printer credit which will stay in your account until its spent or until you complete your studies, or you can donate it to the University's hardship fund, the Dennis Turner Hardship Fund.

 We are sorry that the travel fund can currently only be used for services operating across the Travel West Midlands Network.

-This does include Telford so if you live there please do take that into account before you choose the £300 towards travel costs.
+This does not include Telford so if you live there please do take that into account before you choose the £300 towards travel costs.